istio/community/FEATURE-LIFECYCLE.md

     <td>Security</td>
     <td>Unknown</td>
     <td>Using the feature may have obvious security vulnerabilities.
 Discovered vulnerabilities will not necessarily be communicated broadly.</td>
-    <td>Any discovered security vulnerabilities will be publically disclosed and patched.</td>
+    <td>Any discovered security vulnerabilities will be publicly disclosed and patched.</td>
-    <td>Any discovered security vulnerabilities will be publically disclosed and patched.</td>
+    <td>Any discovered security vulnerabilities will be publicly disclosed and patched.</td>
   </tr>
   <tr>
     <td>Performance</td>